Hank Jones: The middle years with CBS

 From 1959 through 1975, Jones served as staff pianist for CBS studios.
 He obtained the position through the influence of singer Andy Williams, who admired Jones' playing, and it gave the pianist a steady salary and fringe benefits that performing jazz musicians did not typically have.
 Jones maintained an extremely busy schedule, rehearsing for and playing on, at various times, The Garry Moore Show, The Jackie Gleason Show, and The Ed Sullivan Show, sometimes accompanying famous singers such as Frank Sinatra.

 In 1961, Jones played on the "beautiful near-minimalist" score that Kenyon Hopkins composed for the Paul Newman film The Hustler, which features the alto sax of Phil Woods and includes a solo number for Jones titled "Derby Time".
 Jones also played the piano accompaniment for Marilyn Monroe as she sang "Happy Birthday, Mr. President" to John F. Kennedy on May 19, 1962.
 Jones said of the occasion: "She did 16 bars.
 Eight bars of 'Happy Birthday' and eight bars of 'Thanks for the Memory'.
 We rehearsed those 16 bars for eight hours.
 So I think that's something like a half-hour for a bar of music.
 She was very nervous and upset.
 She wasn't used to that kind of thing.
 And I guess who wouldn't be nervous singing 'Happy Birthday' to the president?
 She actually was a very good singer; however, on this particular occasion I think she was somewhat hampered by having imbibed rather freely.
 And it was very interesting."

 Because of his commitments to CBS, Jones recorded relatively little as a leader during the sixteen years he worked there.
 During the 1960s, though, he did continue to make jazz recordings as a sideman and accompanist, appearing on albums by notable artists such as guitarist Johnny Smith, tenor saxophonist Ben Webster, and vocalists Johnny Hartman and Nancy Wilson.
+His broad range and ability to fit in different settings landed him in Broadway stage bands.
 By the late 1970s, his involvement as a pianist and a conductor with the Broadway musical Ain't Misbehavin' (based on the music of Fats Waller) had, as AllAboutJazz puts it, "informed a wider audience of his unique qualities as a musician."